GoosiferIO/ZooBerry-Docs/docs/zt1/Reference/scenery-files.md

 The main configuration for these files are in `.ucb`, `.ucs`, or `.ai` format, but they are really `.INI` files.
 The following tables describe attributes that can  be given to the entities mentioned.
 Example files can be found in a respective `/scenery` directory.

-Please note that this guide is meant for reference only and is not in any way meant to imply the use of every attribute or section to make a specific kind of mod.
-Instead, please refer to either official files available to spin off into your own mod or mods made by others for guidance.
+Please note that this guide is meant for reference only and is not in any way meant to imply the use of every attribute or section to make a specific kind of scenery or building entity.
+Instead, please refer to either official files or available mods to spin off into your own.

+## `[<Codename>]`

+Scenery configuration files require a unique 8-character codename that will be used across the project.

+<h3>Example codenames</h3>

+- `uforidgs`
+- `F5DAD057`
+- `blnstngs`

+For personal use a unique codename might not matter so much, but if you'd like to minimize compatibility clashes with other mods due to codename conflicts, it might be a good idea to

 ## `[Icon]`